saianirudh205/TypeScript_Cleaner/README.md

 1. Install Python
 2. Set the env  for python
+3. Download the repo
-3. Install flask using pip - "pip install flask"
+4. Install flask using pip - "pip install flask"
-4. Run app.py file using - "python app.py"
+5. Run app.py file using - "python app.py"

-5 .
-Use the below curl to run the API
+6. Use the below curl to run the API
 ```
 curl --location 'http://127.0.0.1:5000/clean' \
 --header 'Content-Dispositio: attachment' \